Getting a Mortgage on Maternity Leave

 Can I get a mortgage on maternity leave if I have bad credit?

-If you want to get an idea of your current financial standing before you apply for a mortgage, you can use our free credit check tool (£14.99 per month after the free 30-day trial).
+If you want to get an idea of your current financial standing before you apply for a mortgage, you should use our free credit check tool (£14.99 per month after the free 30-day trial).
 Using it will help you to see any possible mistakes or fraudulent activity on your profile, so you can deal with such problems.
 The trial and subscription can be cancelled at any time.

 Most lenders will require proof that you intend to return to work with the same hours and employment terms as before.
-Some lenders take a stricter approach, while others may offer more flexibility and assess your borrowing potential based on your full pre-maternity income.
+Some lenders take a stricter approach, while others offer more flexibility and assess your borrowing potential based on your full pre-maternity income.
 And so, again, finding a lender which understands your situation and is willing to work with your circumstances is vital.

 How to get a mortgage on maternity leave

-Key details about your maternity leave, such as its start and end dates.
+• Key details about your maternity leave, such as its start and end dates

-Payslips showing both your full pre-maternity wage and your current maternity pay (if applicable).
+• Payslips showing both your full pre-maternity wage and your current maternity pay (if applicable)

-Evidence of savings and any additional income sources.
+• Evidence of savings and any additional income sources

 How a broker can help you get a mortgage on maternity leave

 At The Mortgage Genie, we specialise in helping individuals on maternity leave, paternity leave, and those expecting a child to navigate these challenges.
-With years of experience, we can help you secure the best possible mortgage deal for your circumstances.
+With years of experience, we’ll help you secure the best possible mortgage deal for your circumstances.
 If you’re interested, then be sure to contact us today at 01915809890.

 This information is a guide only and should not be relied on as a recommendation or advice that any particular mortgage is suitable for you.
 All mortgages are subject to the applicant(s) meeting the eligibility criteria of the specific lender.
 You should make an appointment to receive mortgage advice which will based on your needs and circumstances.